BBC Look North (East Yorkshire and Lincolnshire): Coverage area

 The programme's main coverage area is East Yorkshire and Lincolnshire, the editorial areas covered by BBC Lincolnshire and BBC Radio Humberside.
-Some households in rural north-west Norfolk such as King's Lynn, Hunstanton and Wells-next-the-Sea and eastern parts of Nottinghamshire such as Retford, Mansfield and parts of Newark receive the Hull edition of Look North.
+Some households in rural north-west Norfolk, such as King's Lynn, Hunstanton and Wells-next-the-Sea, and eastern parts of Nottinghamshire, such as Retford, Mansfield and parts of Newark, receive the Hull edition of Look North.

-Freeview viewers in Goole, Gainsborough, Market Weighton, Pocklington and some western parts of Scunthorpe get better television signals from the Emley Moor transmitter that broadcast Look North from Leeds.
+Freeview viewers in Goole, Gainsborough, Market Weighton, Pocklington and some western parts of Scunthorpe get better television signals from the Emley Moor transmitter that broadcasts Look North from Leeds.
 However, most of those areas (except the Goole area, which has always received the Leeds edition on satellite channel 101) are given Look North (East Yorkshire and Lincolnshire) on Channel 101 through satellite television such as Freesat as default via the towns' postcodes.

-South west of Lincolnshire (South Kesteven) is served by East Midlands Today that broadcast from Nottingham which is received from the Waltham transmitter.
-However, the area can still switch to the Belmont transmitter to watch Look North which also covers the area.
+South west of Lincolnshire (South Kesteven) is served by East Midlands Today that broadcasts from Nottingham, which is received from the Waltham transmitter.
+However, the area can still switch to the Belmont transmitter to watch Look North, which also covers the area.